Radioactive waste finding raises worries at Missouri school

 FLORISSANT, Mo.
 (AP) — Radioactive waste in a creek that meanders through part of suburban St. Louis has long been suspected of causing rare cancers and other health problems for residents who live nearby.
 Now, a new study funded by law firms suing on behalf of residents of the area has created worry that contamination is inside a grade school.

 Contamination was found in classrooms, the playground and elsewhere at Jana Elementary School in Florissant, Missouri, according to a report last week by Boston Chemical Data Corp.
-It follows another study by the U.S. Army Corps of Engineers, made public in June, that found contamination in a wooded area near Coldwater Creek, which runs past the school.
+It follows another study by the U.S. Army Corps of Engineers, made public in June, that found contamination stemming from World War II-era nuclear weapons production in a wooded area near Coldwater Creek, which runs past the school.

 Phillip Moser, program manager of the Corps of Engineers’ Formerly Utilized Sites Remedial Action Program in St. Louis, said Corps evaluations found no contamination between the wooded site and the school or its playground.
 He called the Boston Chemical report “incomplete and not consistent with the approved processes required to do an evaluation at one of our sites.”